 If I participate in recruitment, do I have to join?

 No. There is nothing to lose by participating in recruitment and there is no obligation to join.
 If you are offered a bid you may decide to accept, decline, or defer to another time (depending on chapter policies).

 Yes, you may receive more than one bid, but you can accept only one.

 Is there a fee to join a fraternity?

 Besides the financial obligations to your fraternity, there is a $30 fee that is paid to IFC when you accept your bid.
-This may be paid electronically or to the council via chapters depending on the semester.
+This is paid online at the time you accept your bid.

 If I have questions about a specific chapter who do I contact?

 Contact individual chapters